facebookresearch/habitat-challenge/README.md

 Online submission on EvalAI will be announced soon!

 ### DD-PPO Training Starter Code
-In this example, we will evaluate an end-to-end policy trained with DD-PPO.
-Follow these next steps to train and evaluate the DD-PPO baseline.
+In this example, we will train and evaluate an end-to-end policy trained with DD-PPO.

-1. Make sure Habitat-Sim is installed via [these instructions](https://github.com/facebookresearch/habitat-challenge/tree/rearrangement-challenge-2022#installing-habitat-sim).
 You will run all the subsequent steps from the `habitat` conda environment.

 1. Install [Habitat-Lab](https://github.com/facebookresearch/habitat-lab/) - Use the `challenge_tasks` branch in our Github repo, which can be cloned using:
     ```
     git clone --branch challenge_tasks https://github.com/facebookresearch/habitat-lab.git
     ```
     Install Habitat Lab along with the included RL trainer code by first entering the `habitat-lab` directory, activating the `habitat` conda environment from step 1, and then running `pip install -r requirements.txt && python setup.py develop --all`.

-1. Download the Challenge dataset by running `python -m habitat_sim.utils.datasets_download --uids rearrange_task_assets` from the `habitat-lab` folder.

-    If this step was successful, you should see the train, val and minival splits in the `data/datasets/replica_cad/rearrange/v1/{train, val, minival}` folders respectively.

 1. Follow this documentation for how to run DD-PPO in a single or multi-machine setup.
 See [habitat_baselines/ddppo](https://github.com/facebookresearch/habitat-lab/tree/main/habitat_baselines/rl/ddppo) for more information.
 These commands assume `habitat-lab` and `habitat-challenge` are in the same directory.
 Modify the paths in the arguments if your `habitat-challenge` directory is located somewhere else.